 When treating lung cancer with radiation therapy, there is a significant concern that the treatment dose will expose the heart to excess radiation.
 One way to avoid this unnecessary radiation is by using proton therapy, a more precise form of radiation therapy compared to traditional radiation therapy (x-rays/photons).

 Researchers now say there is a link between lung cancer proton therapy and a reduced risk of certain heart diseases, including mini-strokes and heart attacks.

-When the COVID-19 pandemic began, life as we knew it came to an abrupt halt.
+When the COVID-19 pandemic began in 2020, life as we knew it came to an abrupt halt.
 That included routine healthcare visits, as many providers postponed appointments and cancer screening tests that were deemed “non-essential.”

 In the United States alone, an estimated 22 million cancer screening tests were disrupted by COVID-19 from April to June 2020.
 As a result, about 80,000 patients could be at risk for delayed or missed diagnoses.

 The IQVIA Institute for Human Data Science published these estimates as part of its report on shifts in healthcare demand, delivery and care during the COVID-19 era.
 In this article, we’ll look at how diagnostic procedures for some of the most common cancers are impacted.
 We’ll also share some tips to help you move forward with your cancer-related care in a timely and safe manner.

 X-ray (also called photon) therapy has long been known to cause the development of potentially deadly new cancers in patients who undergo radiation therapy to treat their cancer.
 However, research shows that patients who choose proton therapy for cancer treatment have a significantly lower risk of developing a second cancer later in life.